Enter Trail #16, The Crawford County Quilt Trail…sponsored by Sealtite: Green Asphalt Management

 Mountainburg, AR

-#16-10, Army Vet, is a 2’x2′ block at 101 Highway 71 North, Mountainburg.
+#16-10, Army Vet, is a 2’x2′ block at the Mountainburg Public Library at 225 Highway 71 NW, Mountainburg.
 Owner Margie Sizemore shares the story: A local veteran passed away and when his home was cleaned out, a quilt of this pattern was tossed into the trash dumpster.
 It was retrieved, cleaned up and is now enjoyed by me.
 It is sad that so much is thrown away that is part of our history.
 I believe this is possibly a patriotic quilt with reference to the Republican Party.

-#16-11, The Chinese Lantern, is a 36′ X 36′ block at 101 Hwy 71 North, Mountainburg.
-Owner Mona Reed shares the story: My husband’s aunt, Linda Wenger, pieced this Chinese Lantern quilt top.
-I hand quilted it.
+#16-11, Chinese Lantern, is at the Mountainburg Public Library at 225 Hwy 71 NW, Mountainburg, AR.
+It is painted on a 36″x36″ Board.
+Originally painted by Mona Reed, it succumbed to weather and was recreated by volunteer Ann Porter according to librarian Julia Watkins.
+Mona shares the background on the quilt after which it was patterned.
+My husband’s aunt, Linda Wenger, pieced this Chinese Lantern quilt top.
+I had quilted it.
 We entered it into the Crawford County Fair.
 It won a blue ribbon and also the grand champion ribbon.
 It took me two spools of black quilting thread to complete the work.
 We will pass this heirloom down to family members for generations to come.

 #16-12, Path & Stiles